chuc92man/docker-stacks/datacube-notebook/docs/Deployment.md

 kubectl apply -f datacube-configmap.yaml
 ```

+## Test the platform post-deployment

-The resulting environment will look like the following one:
+The resulting computing platform will look like the following one:

 ![Example Login with GitHub](media/JupyterHub_GitHub_OAuth.png)

 ![Example Server Starting](media/JupyterHub_Server_Starting.png)

-JupyterLab is enabled by default in the [04-config-jhub.yaml.example](../examples/configuration/04-config-jhub.yaml.example) provided.
+Note that JupyterLab is enabled by default in the [04-config-jhub.yaml.example](../examples/configuration/04-config-jhub.yaml.example) provided.

 ![Example JupyterLab](media/JupyterHub_Lab_Launcher.png)

+## Database initialisation

 After launching a Terminal, the Open Data Cube DB can be initialised with: